-If an officer believes a Code-3 response to any call is appropriate, the officer shall immediately notify the Communications Center.
+If an officer believes a Code-3 response to any call is appropriate, the officer shall immediately notify the Communications Center, when feasible.
 An exception to the notification requirement shall occur when Code-3 equipment is operated for the sole purpose of clearing an intersection.
-Generally, only one unit should respond Code-3 to any situation.
-Should another officer believe a Code-3 response is appropriate, the Communications Center shall be notified and the Watch Commander or field supervisor will make a determination as to whether one or more officers driving Code-3 is appropriate.
+Should another officer believe a Code-3 response is appropriate, the Communications Center shall be notified, when feasible.